KM0875/Sales_Data_Analysis/README.md

 # Sales_Data_Analysis
-This project was done in collaboration with Bhargav Pachouli(@Bhargavakku0.
+This project was done in collaboration with Bhargav Pachouli(@Bhargavakku)

 Overview

 This project demonstrates end-to-end Sales Data Analysis by combining Pandas, SQL, Power BI, and Tableau.